Kodak Disc Film Scanning Service

-At Supaphoto, we’ve transferred many disc films.
-Just pop them into the post to us.
-We’ll take care of everything else and transfer them carefully.
-When finished, we’ll get them back to you in whatever way suits you best! – an easy to use memory stick, our simple Supaphoto Cloud download service or one of our lovely looking CDs in a beautiful presentation case.
+At Supaphoto, we’ve transferred many disc films from disc cameras over the years.
+We’ll scan and convert them to a high resolution to maintain and improve quality.
+For the new media, just chose whatever suits you best! – an easy to use memory stick, our simple Supaphoto Cloud download service or one of our lovely looking CDs in a beautiful presentation case.

 Preserving the Past for the Future